-There is no shortage of web conferencing tools out there, and determining which is right for your context is no small feat.
-Something that works great for chatting with a client — or your Grandma — may not work well for group meetings of 10 people or more.
+There is no shortage of web conferencing tools out there, but not all are suited for large meetings.
+A virtual meeting app may work well for chatting with a client but struggle with group meetings of 10 people or more.

 Thankfully, TrustRadius has thousands of user reviews for different web conferencing options, complete with information about use cases and pros & cons, to help you make this decision.

-In this post we walk through the answers to two important questions to ask when looking for a new web conferencing software: what you should consider when deciding on a solution, and which enterprise web conferencing products are recommended for large meetings.
+In this post, we walk through the answers to two important questions to ask when looking for a new web conferencing software: what factors you should consider before investing in a web conferencing platform, and which enterprise web conferencing products are recommended for large meetings.

 Factors to Consider for Web Conferencing Software

-If you’re looking for a large group-friendly meeting tool, you most likely either manage a large client-facing team or work with a remote workforce.
+If you need a video meeting app for large conferences, you most likely either manage a large client-facing team or work with a remote workforce.
 Either way, there’s no one-size-fits-all solution.
 You’ll want to be sure you invest in a web conferencing tool that fits your needs.

-These are a few factors to consider when making this decision:
+These are a few factors to consider when choosing a web conferencing platform:

-- Consider the implementation process.
 Let’s say you already have collaboration and communication tools in place — all you need is a virtual meeting space to video conference your larger team.
-There are a handful of questions to ask on this front.
-Will the software you choose be easy to install — or not require any installation at all?
-Will it be straightforward to invite (both internal and external) participants, schedule and start meetings with the platform?
-Will it integrate with any other collaboration and communication tools your already have in place?
-Knowing the integrations available and the implementation process ahead of time will better prepare you to get up and running with the platform.
+There are several considerations you should make regarding software implementation.
+Will the software you choose be easy to install — does it require installation at all?
+Will it integrate with any other collaboration and communication tools you already have in place?
+Knowing the integrations available and the implementation process ahead of time will help you determine what video conferencing apps can meet the needs of your business.

-- Prepare a list of your needs.
-Will you need to use specific devices or spaces for your web conferences?
+Will you need to use particular devices or spaces for your web conferences?
 Do your meetings typically run longer than an hour?
 Will you have people joining both from web browsers and mobile phones?
 Is call recording a necessity?
-Since web conferencing vendors vary in both their focus and limitations (e.g. call length), knowing this information up front will streamline the decision-making process.
+Since web conferencing vendors vary in both their focus and limitations (e.g. call length), knowing this information will streamline the decision-making process.

-Finally, don’t forget about quality.
-Look at the audio and video quality promised by the video conferencing platform you’re considering, reading through customer reviews is a great way to confirm whether or not a product has high quality video and audio.
+Finally, don’t forget to examine the audio and video quality promised by each video conferencing platform you’re considering.
+Be careful not to take marketing claims at face value, because all platforms claim to have buffer-free, crystal clear quality.
+Reading through customer reviews is a great way to confirm whether or not a product actually has high-quality video and audio.

-The Top 5 Web Conferencing Tools for Large Group Meetings
+The Best Web Conferencing Tools for Large Group Meetings

-To be included in the list below, products must have met these three requirements:
+To be included in the list below, products must have met these four requirements:

-- The product must be Customer Verified (See that little green check mark next to the product name?
-That means it has 10 or more new or updated reviews within the last year).
+- The product must be Customer Verified, meaning it has 10 or more new or updated reviews on the TrustRadius platform within the last year.